FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

       - **Methods**: `displayInfo()`, `interactWithRobot()`

 5. **Mobile Interaction**
-    - **Description**: Backend to frontend interaction between the mobile app and the Raspberry Pi.
+    - **Description**: Backend to frontend interaction between the mobile app, server and the Raspberry Pi or Microcontroller.
 The mobile app has main control over the robot.
     - **Subsystem Model**:
       - **Class**: `MobileInteraction`
       - **Attributes**: `interactionID`, `mobileStatus`